Marvel’s gay Spider-Man flirts with “frustratingly hot” crimefighter in this steamy preview

 The comic powerhouse previewed Web-Weaver’s origin story last month with first-look imagery from Edge of Spider-Verse #5, by writer Steve Foxe and artist Kei Zama.

+The issue was released on October 5 — you can find a copy through Marvel’s website.

-The issue will be released October 5, but Marvel has one more sneak peek to get fans excited.
+But the company had one more sneak peek to get fans excited, first.

 In the preview, Web-Weaver tries to get his mind off a stressful week by looking for crimes to disrupt — we’ve all been there.
 Along the way he crosses paths with a hunky fellow crimefighter, Silk, and sparks fly.